wombleton/gitlaw-nz/acts/P/Property (Relationships) Act 1976.md

     *   (a) to reform the law relating to the property of married couples and civil union couples, and of couples who live together in a de facto relationship:

-    *   (b) to recognise the equal contribution of husband and wife to the marriage partnership, of civil union partners to the civil union, and of de facto partners to the de facto relationship partnership:
+    *   (b) to recognise the equal contribution of both spouses to the marriage partnership, of civil union partners to the civil union, and of de facto partners to the de facto relationship partnership:

     *   (c) to provide for a just division of the relationship property between the spouses or partners when their relationship ends by separation or death, and in certain other circumstances, while taking account of the interests of any children of the marriage or children of the civil union or children of the de facto relationship.

-    Section 1M: inserted, on 1 February 2002, by [section 7][260] of the Property (Relationships) Amendment Act 2001 (2001 No 5).
+    Section 1M: inserted, on 1 February 2002, by [section 7][261] of the Property (Relationships) Amendment Act 2001 (2001 No 5).

     Section 1M(a): amended, on 26 April 2005, by [section 3(4)][257] of the Property (Relationships) Amendment Act 2005 (2005 No 19).

+    Section 1M(b): amended, on 19 August 2013, by [section 9][258] of the Marriage (Definition of Marriage) Amendment Act 2013 (2013 No 20).

     Section 1M(b): amended, on 26 April 2005, by [section 3(4)][257] of the Property (Relationships) Amendment Act 2005 (2005 No 19).